EarthAkkharawat/DataSci_Project/README.md

 # TofuFondue Project

 ## Overview
-Using API requests to obtain real-time information on problems reported through the [TraffyFondue website](https://www.traffy.in.th/?page_id=4434).
-From there, we can use ours multilabel classification model to predict images associated with the reported problems.
+Using API to obtain real-time information on problems reported through the [TraffyFondue website](https://www.traffy.in.th/?page_id=4434).
+From there, using ours multilabel classification model to predict images associated with the reported problems.
 Finally, the results are visualized in a PowerBI dashboard by sending an API.

 Model Deployment sources code: https://github.com/AkiraSitdhi/TofuFondue-API